supertazon/GC-anim-Wii/README.md

 ## How to install
+### Prerequisites
 - You need to have a softmodded Wii capable of launching homebrew.
 Follow this guide to softmod your Wii: https://wii.guide/.
-You need the Homebrew Channel installed and Priiloader if you want use use the .dol as a boot up animation.
+You need the Homebrew Channel installed and Priiloader if you want to use the .dol as a boot up animation.
-- Copy the GC-anim folder inside your "apps" folder on your SD card.
 - You need a Gamecube IPL file for the animation to play, otherwise it will exit the .dol and go back to the main menu.
 Here is a tutorial on how to dump the IPL file from a Gamecube: https://www.rwiihacks.com/tutorials/nintendont/#optional-dump-gamecube-bios-for-use-with-nintendont.
 If you already have an IPL file set up for Nintendont then you're good to go.
 Otherwise place your IPL file at the root of your SD card and rename it "ipl.bin" ("iplpal.bin", "iplusa.bin" and "ipljap.bin" -Nintendont's naming convention- also work).

+### How-to
+- Copy the GC-anim folder inside your "apps" folder on your SD card.
-- Test the animation by launching it through the Homebrew Channel and making sure it works as intended.
-If you get a black screen or it exits straight away then you either don't have the IPL file at the root of the SD card, or it is a bad IPL dump (File size should be 2 MB).
+- Test the animation by launching it through the Homebrew Channel and making sure it works as intended:
+  - If you get a black screen or it exits straight away then you either don't have the SD card inserted in your Wii, or the IPL file is not placed in the correct folder with the correct name.
+  - If you get gibberish textures and audio, you might have a bad IPL dump, try re-dumping it or getting it from a trusted source.
 - If you want to have it as a Wii start-up animation you can do so by changing these parameters on Priiloader:
   - Hold the RESET button while powering on the Wii to access Priiloader
   - Highlight "Load/Install File" and press A